p4rkerw/SALSA/Tutorial/Tutorial.md

 --outputvcf sample_1.pass.joint.chr22.vcf.gz \
 --threads 4
 ```
-**(Recommended) STEP 3: Phase genotype** If you want to perform your analysis with phased genotypes you will need a phased reference.
+**(Recommended) Step 3: Phase genotype** If you want to perform your analysis with phased genotypes you will need a phased reference.
 This is not strictly required, but it increases the performance of the WASP variant-realignment and ASEP analysis steps.
 Download the 1000G phased reference files for SNV only or SNV and INDELS from ftp.1000genomes.ebi.ac.uk .
 If you are only analyzing RNA data select the SNV reference.
 For ATAC data select the SNV and INDEL reference:

 a) SNV only: /vol1/ftp/data_collections/1000_genomes_project/release/20181203_biallelic_SNV </br>
 b) SNV and INDEL: /vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL